-This section identifies problems and tells you about the urgency of any repairs by using one of the following 3 categories:
+This section identifies problems and tells you about the urgency of any repairs by using one of the above 3 categories:

-Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
-Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
-Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 to other parts of the property or cause a safety Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.